simplecontainer/smr/README.md

 > [!IMPORTANT]
 > The project is not stable yet.
 Releases and major changes are introduced often.

-Would you like to do docker apply to various remote daemons, like you can do for k8s?
+Would you like to apply docker to various remote daemons, as you can for k8s?
 Well:
 ```cgo
 smr apply https://raw.githubusercontent.com/simplecontainer/examples/refs/heads/main/tests/minimal/definition.yaml
 smr ps